 A certain protocol and specialized team (MRT, RRT) in the hospital are important in identifying patients who are at risk of cardiac arrest and moving them to critical care areas.
-If there is a cardiac arrest or not sure if pulse is present, have a code blue activated immediately and start CPR till they arrive.
+If there is a cardiac arrest or not sure if pulse is present or sudden deterioration of a patient's condition (peri arrest), have a code blue activated immediately and start CPR till they arrive.

-Early use of an AED or defibrillator in case of shockable rhythms Ventricular fibrillation (VF) or pulseless Ventricular Tachycardia (PVT) improves the outcomes.
-Check the initial rhythm and act on it as soon as possible (You may interrupt CPR to check the first rhythm if the rhythm was not checked).
+Early use of an AED or defibrillator in case of shockable rhythms (VF or pulseless VT) improves the outcomes.
+Check the initial rhythm and act on it as soon as possible (You may interrupt CPR to check the first rhythm).